element-hq/element-x-android/docs/_developer_onboarding.md

 The Rust SDK is hosted here : https://github.com/matrix-org/matrix-rust-sdk This repository contains an implementation of a Matrix client-server library in Rust.
-With some bindings we can embedded this sdk inside other environments, like like Swift or Kotlin, with the help of [Uniffi](https://github.com/mozilla/uniffi-rs)
+With some bindings we can embed this sdk inside other environments, like Swift or Kotlin, with the help of [Uniffi](https://github.com/mozilla/uniffi-rs)
 From these kotlin bindings we can generate native libs (.so files) and kotlin classes/interfaces.